Brian-ED/DST-codes/README.md

 ### Notes

+- The commands currently are not tested.

+- The top bar of variable names is very wrong currently.
+Please ignore it until a future update.

 - The site may take some seconds to load due to the information being processed by the browser.
 Once ready, it does not require internet access any more.

 - Commands listed work for hopefully the newest version of Don't Starve Together, but it is not a guarentee.